Paul von Lettow-Vorbeck

-Paul Emil von Lettow-Vorbeck (20 March 1870 – 9 March 1964), popularly known as the Lion of Africa (Löwe von Afrika), was a general in the Imperial German Army and the commander of its forces in the German East Africa campaign.
+Paul Emil von Lettow-Vorbeck (popularly known as the Lion of Africa (Löwe von Afrika; 20 March 1870 – 9 March 1964), was a general in the Imperial German Army and the commander of its forces in the German East Africa campaign.
 For four years, with a force of about 14,000 (3,000 Germans and 11,000 Africans), he held in check a much larger force of 300,000 British, Indian, Belgian, and Portuguese troops.
-He is known for never being defeated or captured in battle.
+He is known for never being captured in battle, and for keeping his forces intact throughout the war.

 Lettow-Vorbeck was the only German commander to successfully invade a part of the British Empire during the First World War.
 His exploits in the campaign have been described by historian Edwin Palmer Hoyt as "the greatest single guerrilla operation in history, and the most successful".